klippa-app/go-pdfium/README.md

 ```

 It is marked experimental because wazy itself is young and its API may still change.
 Like wazero it comes with the
 `Apache License 2.0` license.
-A comparison of the two runtimes, including a 5,000 document real world corpus, is in
+A comparison of the runtimes, including a 5,000 document real world corpus, is in
 [experimental/BENCHMARKS.md](experimental/BENCHMARKS.md).

+Both wazero and wazy compile the module with a single goroutine by default, which takes about a second on a fast
+machine.
+Both can compile in parallel when the context passed as `Context` in the config carries the number of
+workers: `experimental.WithCompilationWorkers(ctx, n)` from wazero, or `api.WithCompilationWorkers(ctx, n)` from wazy.
+With four workers the pool starts about three times faster.

 ## `io.ReadSeeker` and `io.Writer`